GeoCities/G/ReadMe.md

-Here’s the beginning of a formal draft integrating your request.
-I'll refine and expand the paper with these core elements, keeping the structured axiomatic approach intact.
-Let me know if any section requires deeper detail or additional rework.

----

 # **The Geometry of Everything: \( G = \pi \cdot f(E, m, L) \) — A Geometric Unified Equation**

 ## **By: Will**